 Amari graduated from Loyola University Chicago with a Bachelor of Science degree in biology and later completed her dietetic training at the University of Illinois at Chicago with a Master of Science degree in nutrition science.

-When she’s not inspiring clients to eat and live well, you can find Amari making a mess in her own kitchen, tackling DIY home projects, hiking outdoors and spending quality time with her husband at her home in San Francisco.
+When she’s not inspiring people to eat and live well, you can find Amari making a mess in her own kitchen, tackling DIY home projects, hiking outdoors and spending quality time with her husband at their home in San Francisco.